ricardoiarced/namaste-react/episode-03-laying-the-foundation/notes-episode-03-laying-the-foundation.md

 ### What is JSX?

 JSX is a different syntax which is easier to create React elements.
 A lot of developers think that JSX is part of React and that's not true, JSX is different.
 We can write React without JSX also, I can build big applications without using JSX but JSX makes our development life easier, and that's why we use JSX.
-So we came to a conclussion that JSX is separte from React.
+So we came to a conclussion that JSX is separate from React.
 JSX is HTML-like or XML-like syntax.

 ### How did we use to build our app before any library or framework came out to the market?